 Chocolate and mocha swirled together in a pretty pinwheel cookie.
+These Chocolate Mocha Swirl Cookies look great on the table for the holidays!

 It’s time for the 3rd annual Christmas Cookie Recipe Swap!
 Julie of White Lights on Wednesday puts the swap together each year and I’ve had fun each time.
 The first year I made Fiesta Fudge Cookies and last year I made French Sables Korova Cookies.